An Excerpt from active measures: part ii

 He grabbed one with his free hand—he could barely see through the fog—and clutched it over his mouth.
 He gasped for air, pulling in as much as he could.
 Taghavi tried to get Zamanian’s attention, to show him the mask dangling inches in front of his face, but he wouldn’t open his goddamn eyes.

-The screams were louder now, cursing God instead of pleading.
+The screams were louder now, cursing God instead of pleading for Him.
 He hated it.
 He hated it so fucking much that the last thing he had to hear before he died was someone bawling like a goat with a knife stuck in its gut.

 “Terrain!
 Terrain!
 Pull up!
 Terrain!
 Terrain!”